Contested Probate Lawyers

 - Lack of capacity — For a will to be valid, the creator must have the mental capacity to create and sign the document.

-Depending on the facts, will contest matters can be difficult to prove.
+Depending on the facts, will contest matters can be difficult to prove or disprove.
 When you seek our counsel, we provide you with a candid case assessment and work tirelessly to protect your rights and advance your interests.

 When a person dies without a will in New Mexico, their estate is distributed in accordance with the state’s intestate succession laws.
 Unfortunately, this can lead to serious conflicts among personal heirs, especially if a surviving spouse and children exist.
 In some cases, multiple beneficiaries may lay claim to a single piece of property.